nicotsel/adatastory/index.md

 This behavioral study bases itself on web-browsing data such as Wikipedia page views and Google trends, transportation and mobility data provided by Google and Apple, and EU-centric unemployment data.

+# **Methods**
-# Categorization task
+## Categorization task
 While Mobility and Unemployment Data directly point us to the lower-two levels of the pyramid, Physiological Needs and Safety, exctracting data for the upper three levels is a bit more intricate: Wikipedia pages and topics are not intuitively classified into Esteem, Love and Affection and Self-Actualization, this needed to be done in order to complete the study.

+## Difference in Differences

 # The secrets of the Pyramid
 ## Physiological Needs

 ## Safety
 EU Unemployment Data revealed a few things about how financial safety's place evolved during the pandemic.
-Preliminary studies show how the inactive European population was distributed amongst different groups: the number of inactive male individuals grew after lockdown, so did the number of unemployed 'young' people (under the age of 25).
+Preliminary studies on the overall number of inactive people show how the inactive European population was distributed amongst different groups: the number of inactive men  grew after the lockdown with respect to women, as did the number of unemployed 'young' people (under 25) with respect to 'older ' people (between the ages of 25 and 74).

 ## Love and Belonging